How to Marry in Cheshire East

 There are special procedures when either partner is a non-EEA (European Economic Area) national who is subject to immigration control.
 If this applies to you, please contact your local Register Office for further advice.
-There are also proposed changes to the legal preliminaries and waiting period for marriage which will apply from 2nd March 2015.
-See the gov.uk. website for further details.
+For further details, seee the gov.uk. website .

 Can I personalise my ceremony?

 Our Ceremonies Team will confirm your booking.
 You will receive our marriage ceremony profile which outlines ideas and suggestions for your ceremony.